jasmeet2004/Hangman-Project-By-CodeCrafters/README.md

 (i)Follow the on-screen instructions to select a category and difficulty mode, and then start guessing letters to uncover the hidden word.

 (j)After completing a game, you'll be prompted to play again.
 Type "yes" to play another round or "no" to exit the game.
-Enjoy playing Hangman!.
+Enjoy playing Hangman!